KasparEtter/ef1p/internet/index.md

-In order to avoid wasting network resources, the header of a packet also contains a counter, which is decreased by one by every router it passes.
+In order to avoid wasting network resources, the header of a packet also contains a counter, which is decreased by one every time it passes a router.
 If this counter reaches zero before the packet arrives at its destination, then the router discards the packet rather than forwarding it.
 Such a counter limits the lifespan of a packet by limiting the number of hops it can take